Certifications & Classes Certifications & Classes

 I’m interested– how can I sign up?

-As of now, we have a deposit system through UVA Outdoor Adventure here (https://www.go.recsports.virginia.edu/Program/GetProgramDetails?courseId=adc4ac7a-10ae-4e91-821e-0cd87bd7cdc0).
+As of now, we have a form you need to fill out https://forms.gle/9aF5PogbU9zcgJuz8.
 We have also created a trip for this on the ODC website.
-You will not be taken off the waitlist until you have done the $100 deposit through UVA Outdoor Adventure.
-The purpose of the deposit is to lock people into their spots and have people dedicated to taking this WFR course.
+You will not be taken off the waitlist until you have filled out the form and heard back from CavFund if you’re eligible.
+The purpose of this is that we need to make sure people are dedicated to taking this WFR course and we’ll be doing a bunch of coordinating about the financial things with the various grant sources and ODC individuals.
+Expect emails from us w more info :).
 If you have any questions or hesitations about signing up, please reach out to Carson (mxz2fc@virginia.edu) and Ed (eba4ksx@virginia.edu).

 I’d love to but am worried about the cost, what should I do?